omkarfadtare965/Practical_data_science/README.md

 | - SageMaker Data Wrangler is designed for data preparation, transformation, and feature engineering.                                                                                                | - SageMaker Clarify is used primarily for bias detection, explainability, and fairness assessment in machine learning models.                                                     |
 | -  Use SageMaker Data Wrangler when you need to integrate and preprocess data from multiple sources, benefiting from its visual interface and efficient data handling across distributed locations. | - Use SageMaker Clarify if your priority is to analyze biases and ensure model fairness across a vast dataset, leveraging its scalability and robust bias detection capabilities. |

-## AutoMl:
+## AutoML:
-___`AutoML (Automated Machine Learning)`___ refers to the process of automating the end-to-end process of applying machine learning to real-world problems.
+- ___`AutoML (Automated Machine Learning)`___ refers to the process of automating the end-to-end process of applying machine learning to real-world problems.
 It includes automating tasks such as data preprocessing, feature selection, model selection, hyperparameter tuning, and model evaluation.
+- AutoML makes machine learning accessible to those without extensive expertise by providing a graphical interface or easy-to-use APIs, automating repetitive tasks, and speeding up the model development process while efficiently utilizing computational resources.
+It ensures standardized procedures for model training and evaluation, facilitating reproducible results through standardized workflows.
+Often resulting in better-performing models, AutoML systematically and thoroughly tunes hyperparameters and selects models, employing cutting-edge algorithms and methodologies without requiring users to stay updated with the latest advancements.
+- AutoML can be integrated at various stages of the machine-learning workflow:
+  > ___`Data Preprocessing:`___ AutoML includes automated cleaning, which handles missing values, outliers, and data normalization, ensuring the dataset is ready for analysis.
+Additionally, it performs feature engineering by automatically generating and selecting important features, transforming and encoding data, optimizing the dataset for better model performance, and identifying and selecting the most relevant features for modelling.

+  > ___`Model Selection:`___ AutoML involves algorithm selection, where it chooses the most appropriate algorithms for the dataset, and the use of ensemble methods, which combine multiple models to enhance overall performance.
+It automates the process of training multiple models and selecting the best one.

+  > ___`Hyperparameter Tuning::`___ AutoML involves optimization techniques such as grid search, random search, and Bayesian optimization to identify the best hyperparameters, enhancing the model's performance and accuracy.

+  > ___`Model Evaluation:`___ AutoML involves performing cross-validation and other evaluation techniques to assess model performance.
+It also includes metrics reporting, which provides comprehensive reports on various performance metrics such as accuracy, precision, recall, and more, ensuring a thorough understanding of the model's effectiveness.

+  > ___`Model Deployment:`___ AutoML simplifies the process of deploying machine learning models to production environments with minimal manual intervention.
+It ensures scalability, allowing deployed models to handle varying levels of demand by scaling resources up or down as needed.
+Additionally, it seamlessly integrates with other tools and platforms, facilitating easy implementation into existing workflows.

+  > ___`Monitoring and Maintenance:`___ AutoML involves continuous performance tracking to ensure models meet expected standards in the production environment.
+It includes drift detection to identify data drift and concept drift, signalling when the model's accuracy begins to degrade over time.
+The system provides alerts and notifications for anomalies or significant performance changes, enabling timely intervention.
+Additionally, it facilitates automated retraining of models using updated data to maintain their performance and relevance.